 Expat parents should find out about the national child benefit allowances to cover costs of raising their children at their local municipality where they register after arriving.

 The level of support to children with disabilities in Rotterdam is high.
-Many schools provide inclusive classroom settings with additional support staff and facilities dependent on student needs, and various informal support groups can be found in the city.
+Many schools provide inclusive classroom settings with additional support staff and facilities, dependent on student needs, while various informal support groups can be found in the city.

 When looking for the most suitable school in Rotterdam, children may be evaluated and expat parents interviewed to determine their needs, and parents should enquire about this at their local municipality.

-Children may be integrated into a mainstream school or settled into a school dedicated to children with special needs, namely speciaal basisonderwijs (SBO) and speciaal onderwijs schools.
-These schools are further divided into four specific clusters for children with visual impairments, hearing or speech impediments, physical or cognitive disabilities or chronic illnesses, and behavioural or social problems.
+Children may be integrated into a mainstream school or settled into a school dedicated to children with special needs, namely speciaal basisonderwijs and speciaal onderwijs schools.
+These schools are further divided into four specific clusters: children with visual impairments; hearing or speech impediments; physical or cognitive disabilities or chronic illnesses; and behavioural or social problems.